Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/Leaked memo_ Tim Cook says Apple is cracking down on leakers.md

 <p><span id="more-755923"></span>
 </p>
 <p>The memo was sent to employees on Tuesday evening and it comes after the <a href="https://9to5mac.com/2021/09/17/apple-covid-19-required-testing/">details of an Apple all-hands meeting leaked</a> on Friday.
 In the memo, Cook says that he’s heard many employees were “incredibly frustrated to see the contents of the meeting leak to reporters.” </p>
-<p>While Cook’s memo comes after the details from an Apple all-hands meeting leaked on Friday, this also extends to product leaks as well.
+<p>While Cook’s memo comes after details from the meeting leaked, this also extends to product leaks.
 Cook acknowledges that a number of details regarding the iPhone 13 and other Apple announcements leaked prior to Apple’s September event. </p>
 <p>Cook says that Apple is doing “everything in our power” to track down those responsible for leaks to the press: </p>
 <blockquote class="wp-block-quote">
 <p>I’m writing today because I’ve heard from so many of you were were incredibly frustrated to see the contents of the meeting leak to reporters.
 This comes after a product launch in which most of the details of our announcements were also leaked to the press.</p>